ram-ravi/Creditcard-Fraud-Detection/README.md

 Never test on the oversampled or undersampled dataset.
 If we want to implement cross validation, remember to oversample or undersample your training data during cross-validation, not before!
 Don't use accuracy score as a metric with imbalanced datasets (will be usually high and misleading), instead use f1-score, precision/recall score or confusion matrix.

+### Algorithm used:
+#### NearMiss Algorithm (Under Sampling) :
+NearMiss is an under-sampling technique.
+* It aims to balance class distribution by randomly eliminating majority class examples.
+When instances of two different classes are very close to each other, we remove the instances of the majority class to increase the spaces between the two classes.
+This helps in the classification process.
+* To prevent problem of information loss in most under-sampling techniques, near-neighbor methods are widely used.
+#### Understanding SMOTE:(Over Sampling)
+* Solving the Class Imbalance: SMOTE creates synthetic points from the minority class in order to reach an equal balance between the minority and majority class.
+* Location of the synthetic points: SMOTE picks the distance between the closest neighbors of the minority class, in between these distances it creates synthetic points.
+*Final Effect: More information is retained since we didn't have to delete any rows unlike in random undersampling.
+* Accuracy || Time Tradeoff: Although it is likely that SMOTE will be more accurate than random under-sampling, it will take more time to train since no rows are eliminated as previously stated.

 ### Summary:
 The transaction amount is relatively small.
 The mean of all the mounts made is approximately USD 88.